 Combined Degree Program Options

-- BBA/Master of Information Systems Technology
+- Master of Science in Information Systems Technology Combined Degree Program

-- BBA/Master of Tourism Administration
+- Master of Tourism Administration Combined Degree Program

 Apply to the Program